aname-123/GMFF-Net/README.md

-# GMFFNet：An Appearance-Based Gaze Estimation Method Using Multi-scale Feature Fusion
+# GMFFNet: An Appearance-Based Gaze Estimation Method Using Multi-scale Feature Fusion
-* We proposed GMFFNet (Gaze Multi-scale Feature Fusion Network), a novel architecture integrating hierarchical feature interactions and adaptive attention mechanisms for robust gaze estimation.
+* Gaze estimation is a vital technology for predicting the direction or specific target of an individual's gaze.
+It offers valuable insights into human intent, cognitive states, and interactive behavioral patterns.
+Therefore, we propose GMFFNet (Gaze Multi-Scale Feature Fusion Network), a framework designed to regress gaze directions, including pitch and yaw angles, based on facial image appearance.
+Its innovation lies in integrating multi-scale hierarchical feature interaction with an adaptive attention mechanism (CEMA), which collectively enable robust gaze estimation.

 ![GMFFNet](https://github.com/aname-123/GMFF-Net/blob/main/Figure/Fig1.png)